 Figure 7.
 Cell.
 First for with Y.

-For the simplicity of data transfer protocol in every currentX vectors leave only first and last values.
+For the simplicity of data transfer protocol in every currentX vectors, leave only first and last values.
 The message consisting of two points is easier transfer than the message with a dynamically changing number of points (fig. 8).

 For the reading of the image from the web camera, we use openCV: